Computer Science/Technical Track - Associate in Science (840)

 - This course builds on the material in CIS 207 in teaching structured programming using the C++ programming language.
 It emphasizes abstract data types in addition to exploring sorting, searching, and recursion.
 Prerequisite: CIS 207 3 Semester hour(s) Illinois Articulation Initiative (IAI): CS 912 Lecture/Lab Hours: 3 lec/week.
 Course delivery mode: face-to-face

 - A survey of macro-economic theory with emphasis on resource allocation in a mixed-enterprise economy.
-Concentration is on the operation of the market mechanism.
-The role of government and labor, national income determination and accounting, monetary and fiscal policy and the neoclassical synthesis.
+Concentration is on the operation of the market mechanism, the role of government and labor, international trade, national income determination and accounting, money and banking, monetary and fiscal policy, and macroeconomic fluctuations.
 3 Semester hour(s) Illinois Articulation Initiative (IAI): S3 901 Lecture/Lab Hours: 3/lec week

-- An introduction to analysis of finite collections and mathematical foundations of sequential machines, computer system design, data structures and algorithms.
-Includes: sets and logic, counting, recursion, graph theory, trees, nets, Boolean algebra, automata, and formal grammars and languages.
-Prerequisite: MAT 121 or consent of instructor.
-3 Semester hour(s) Illinois Articulation Initiative (IAI): M1 905, CS 915 Lecture/Lab Hours: 3 lec/week
+- Introduction to analysis of finite collections and mathematical foundations of sequential machines, computer system design, data structures and algorithms.
+Includes sets and logic, counting, recursion, graph theory, trees, nets, Boolean algebra, automata, formal grammars and languages and algorithm analysis ("big O") Prerequisite: a grade of C or better in MAT 121 (College Algebra) or higher OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Illinois Articulation Initiative (IAI): M1 905, CS 915 Lecture/Lab Hours: 3 lec/week

 - **An examination of the basic principles of electricity and magnetism with selected topics in electric and magnetic fields, potentials, network theory, dielectric and magnetic properties of matter, capacitance, inductance, dc and ac circuits, Maxwell's equations, and electromagnetic waves.
 Prerequisite: PHY 211 and MAT 204 or concurrent enrollment in MAT 204.
 5 Semester hour(s) Illinois Articulation Initiative (IAI): PHY 912 Lecture/Lab Hours: 4 lec, 2 lab/week